jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 So the question now is... why did you think Darth Blockbuster would ever admit he was wrong and change his ways?

-# ACT THREE

-# Climax - Polar Bears in the Amazon
+## Climax - Polar Bears in the Amazon, Collaboration is the future, as is ecosystems

 If someone were to tell you how to vote, while looking over your shoulder, you'd be weirded out and call the police.
 And society in general would agree nobody should tell you, nor force you, how to vote.
 You yourself haven't done anything to earn that right.
 It's a byproduct of living inside a political ecosystem with guns used by recognized policeman, fair judges of a court system, and the absence of invasions or desperation that lets every member of the community cast a vote.